6 Common Air Conditioner Smells Answered and How to Fix the Issue

 • Moldy air conditioner or ductwork

-Examine your filter first.
-If you haven’t put in a new one within the last three months and can’t see light through it, you should replace it.
-If that doesn’t resolve the smell, contact H & H Service Company at 717-220-4502.
+Check your filter first.
+If you haven’t changed it within the last three months and can’t see light through it, we recommend replacing it.
+If that doesn’t fix the problem, call H & H Service Company at 717-220-4502.

 5. Air Conditioner Smells Like Burning Plastic